ShivaPrakash-006/TaskManagement/README.md

 - [ ] Sort By Deadlines/Priority.
 - [ ] Sub Tasks(?).
-- [ ] Set Tasks Active/Inactive
+- [ ] Set Tasks Active/Inactive.
-- [ ]
+- [ ] Persistent Storage.

 ## IMPLEMENTATION/ALGORITHM/GENERAL IDEA

+The Popular `ncurses` library is used for the TUI.
 Use Linked Lists to Store Tasks.
+External Storage of Tasks will use (JSON/SQLite).